Skip to content

 Things to do in Downpatrick, County Down

-Downpatrick holds significant historical and cultural importance as it is believed to be the burial place of Saint Patrick, the patron saint of Ireland.
-There is a lot to do and appreciate in this charming village, check out our suggestions below.
+Downpatrick is of significant historical and cultural importance as it is believed to be the burial place of Saint Patrick, the patron saint of Ireland.
+This charming village has a lot to do and appreciate; check out our suggestions below.

 Down Cathedral